hackiku/pipewriter-app/src/lib/pages/legal/content/privacy-policy.md

 Because it’s limited to the “current document only,” this scope cannot access any of your other Google Docs.
 It ensures Pipewriter only touches the doc you’re actively working on.

 **Document Access (Template Injection)** (`https://www.googleapis.com/auth/documents`): This allows us to insert content into your Google Docs and process document content for features you explicitly activate.
-While the permission name sounds broad, we use it only for the specific purpose of copying pre-designed elements from our template library and pasting them where you click.
-These elements are kept in a separate Google Doc owned by Pipewriter; what the permission does is essentially just give you access to the template document from the document you are working on.
+While the permission name sounds broad, we use it only for the specific purpose of copying pre-designed elements from our template library and pasting them where you click.These elements are kept in specific template documents owned by Pipewriter; what the permission does is essentially just give you access to the template document from the document you are working on.

 **Sidebar Interface** (`https://www.googleapis.com/auth/script.container.ui`): This displays our element picker, AI tools, color customization, and other features in Google Docs' sidebar.